Research outputs per year

 My research considers the evolution of social skills and intelligence in mammals, particularly elephants.
-Over time, this has grown into a wider interest in the conservation and management of savannah elephant populations, so my research now aims to use knowledge of animal behaviour and cognition to develop sustainable, fair and effective conservation policies and practices.
+Over time, this has grown into a wider interest in the conservation and management of savannah elephant populations, so try to use my knowledge of animal behaviour and cognition to contribute to and enable sustainable, fair and effective conservation practices.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):